People, Cities & Nature

-Our Cross-Sector Alliances research project aims to investigate cross-sector relationships that relate to environmental improvements in urban New Zealand.
-We are developing case studies to evaluate the feasibility of collaboration for effective ecological urban restoration.
-From these case studies, we will investigate how cross-sector alliances can be scaled-up to provide innovative solutions with exponential impact.
+Our Cross-Sector Alliances research project has investigated cross-sector relationships that relate to environmental improvements in urban New Zealand.
+We have developed case studies to evaluate the feasibility of collaboration for effective ecological urban restoration.
+From these case studies, investigated how cross-sector alliances can be scaled-up to provide innovative solutions with exponential impact.

-Review & Case StudiesNational and international literature is being analysed to understand different approaches and environmental outcomes of cross-sector alliances in an urban context.
+Review & Case StudiesNational and international literature was analysed to understand different approaches and environmental outcomes of cross-sector alliances in an urban context.

-Our literature review is informing the development of in-depth case studies of cross-sector collaborations for urban ecological restoration across five New Zealand cities.
-From the literature and case studies investigations, we will identify the metrics for success for each partner.
-This will allow our team to quantify and monitor their accomplishments, and detect and address emerging problems.
+Our literature review then informed the development of in-depth case studies of cross-sector collaborations for urban ecological restoration across five New Zealand cities.
+From the literature and case studies investigations, identified the metrics for success for each partner.
+This has allowed our team to quantify and monitor their accomplishments, and detect and address emerging problems.

-EvaluationData from the case studies will be analysed to evaluate the impact of cross-sector alliances on urban biodiversity values.
-From this evaluation, we will identify the antecedent conditions needed to replicate effective collaborative relationships.
+EvaluationData from the case studies was analysed to evaluate the impact of cross-sector alliances on urban biodiversity values.
+From this evaluation, we are identifying the antecedent conditions needed to replicate effective collaborative relationships.

 Study sitesThe study sites for the Cross-Sector Alliances research project are: